glicatap/WQ_SWMP_Synthesis/R/Data_processing/README.md

 5.  `proc05_QAQCdStns_to_QAQCdDaily.R` - optional; for WQ and MET stations, aggregates to daily values as described above.
 6.  `proc06_QAQCdDaily_to_csv.R` - generate `.csv` files from the `.RData` files above.

 To write out session info from the day of processing, open an R session and run the following code.
 It will open all libraries used and capture the session info in a text file, in the `Data_processing` folder.
+The following uses the `devtools` package, which can be installed with the command `install.packages("devtools")`.

 ```{r}
 library(SWMPr)